Croatia, Destinations

 In Zagreb, you need more time.
 And when it comes to Dubrovnik, I think a full day of visiting can be enough to see and feel it.

-So, as you see, it’s two very different destinations.
+So, as you see, they are two very different destinations.
 The good news is that, even if they are not too close to each other, it’s not difficult to travel between them.

-I hope explanations and descriptions will make it easier for you to decide which one is more for you and which one you should visit first.
+I hope explanations and descriptions will make it easier for you to decide which city is more for you and which one you should visit first.

-I think the more adequate question would be: ‘ which one is better, Split or Dubrovnik’.
+I think the more adequate question would be, ‘ which one is better, Split or Dubrovnik’?.
 Of course, they are still different, but they share more common characteristics.
-Both are at the coast, both are in Dalmatia, and both have Unesco World Heritage Site monuments (in Split there is the famous Diocletian’s Palace).
-From those two, I prefer Split as ‘place to stay’, but it’s again just a personal view.
+Both are at the coast, both are in Dalmatia, and both have UNESCO World Heritage Site monuments (in Split there is the famous Diocletian’s Palace).
+From those two, I prefer Split as a ‘place to stay’, but it’s again just a personal view.
 The good news is that Split and Dubrovnik are close enough to see both of them during one journey.
 Here, you can read how to travel between them.

 Check out more from the Croatian section of the blog: